koendv/t12-958/README_DEVELOPER.md

 ```
 The menu on the console and the menu on the oled screen are the same.

+## RTT

+On Arm processors, the debugger can read and write processor memory through SWD or JTAG without stopping the processor.
+Real-Time Terminal RTT uses this to implement a console: the user program writes console output to memory, and the debugger reads it.

 RTT speed depends upon buffer size:

 |BUFFER_UP|RTT speed|